kadekParwanta/cordova-plugin-onyxble/README.md

 # cordova-plugin-onyxble
-This plugin is built using Onyx SDK version 2.2.1.
+This plugin is built using Onyx SDK version 2.2.2 for iOS and version 2.5.2 for Android.

 ## Get Started